KDE/digikam-doc/post_processing/metadata_editor.rst

 Status
 ~~~~~~

-This view records workflow information.
+This view supports editing of workflow information.

-    - **Title**: this checkbox allows to edit the shorthand reference of content.
+    - **Title**: this checkbox allows you to edit the shorthand reference of content.
 This field is limited to 64 characters.
-    - **Edit Status**: this checkbox allows to edit the title of content status.
+    - **Edit Status**: this checkbox allows you to edit the title of content status.
 This field is limited to 64 characters.
-    - **Job Identifier**: this checkbox allows to edit the string that identifies content that recurs.
+    - **Job Identifier**: this checkbox allows you to edit the string that identifies content that recurs.
 This field is limited to 32 characters.
-    - **Special Instructions**: this checkbox allows to edit the editorial usage instructions.
+    - **Special Instructions**: this checkbox allows you to edit the editorial usage instructions.
 This field is limited to 256 characters.

 .. figure:: images/metadata_editor_iptc_status.webp
     :alt: